bluenviron/mediamtx/README.md

        source: rpiCamera
    ```

-If you want to run the server with Docker, you need to use the `latest-arm64-rpi` or `latest-armv7-rpi` or `latest-armv6-rpi` image (that already contains libcamera) and set some additional flags:
+If you want to run the server with Docker, you need to use the `latest-rpi` image (that already contains libcamera) and set some additional flags:

 ```
 docker run --rm -it \